gjbex/Python-software-engineering/source-code/pyinstaller/README.md

 1. `build_apps.sh`: Bash script that creates a virtual environment, installs the required packages, and creates a standalone application using PyInstaller.
+1. `CMakeLists.txt`: CMake file to build and install the applications.

 ## How to create the applications?

+## By  hand

 1. Create a virtual environment and install the required packages:
    ```bash